kristintsk/Networking-for-Web-Developers/README.md

 ### 2. Ülevaade põhilistest võrguseadmetest ja nende ülesannetest:
-- **Router (ruuter)**
+- **Router (ruuter)**\
 Router is a device that connects two different IP networks.
-It acts as a gateway - hosts forward the traffic through the router.\
+It acts as a gateway - hosts forward the traffic through the router.

-- **Switch (kohtvõrgukommutaator)**
+- **Switch (kohtvõrgukommutaator)**\

-- **Firewall (tulemüür)**
+- **Firewall (tulemüür)**\

-- **WiFi access point (WiFi tugijaam)**
+- **WiFi access point (WiFi tugijaam)**\

-### 3. Võrguprotokollid ja nende kasutus (lühidalt):
+### 3. Võrguprotokollid ja nende kasutus:
-- **SSH**
+- **SSH**\
+SSH means **Secure Shell** and is a cryptographic network protocol for operating network services securely over an unsecured network.
+     - Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
+     - The protocol specification distinguishes between two major versions, referred to as SSH-1 and SSH-2.
+The standard TCP port for SSH is 22.
+     - SSH is generally used to access Unix-like operating systems, but it can also be used on Microsoft Windows.
+Windows 10 uses OpenSSH as its default SSH client.
+     - SSH was designed as a replacement for Telnet and for unsecured remote shell protocols such as the Berkeley rlogin, rsh, and rexec protocols.

 - **telnet**

 - **IMAP, POP3, SMTP**

 - **SNMP**

-- **HTTP, HTTPS**
+- **HTTP, HTTPS**\
+HTTP means **Hyper Text Transfer Protocol** which means it defines how messages are formatted and transmitted in WWW which is about communication between web clients and servers.
+Communication between client computers and web servers is done by sending HTTP Requests and receiving HTTP Responses.\

+     - **HTTPS**\
+HTTPS means **Hyper Text Transfer Protocol Secure**.
+Basically, it is the secure version of HTTP.
+Communications between the browser and website are encrypted by Transport Layer Security (TLS), or its predecessor, Secure Sockets Layer (SSL).

-> - **DNS**\
+- **DNS**\
+DNS means **Domain Name System**, it's a worldwide distributed directory of network information.
+The best known DNS record is A-record, which is used to find the address of a computer connected to the internet.\
+     - Web browsers interact through IP addresses.
+DNS translates domain names to IP addresses so browsers can load Internet resources.\
+     - Each device connected to the Internet has a unique IP address which other machines use to find the device.
+DNS servers eliminate the need for humans to memorize IP addresses such as 192.168.1.1 (in IPv4), or more complex newer alphanumeric IP addresses such as 2400:cb00:2048:1::c629:d7a2 (in IPv6).\
-> DNS is a worldwide distributed directory of network information.
-The best known DNS record is A-record, which is used to find the address of a computer connected to the internet and for that DNS maps a www-name to an IPv4 address.
-A website creator needs to set up DNS records for users could access it by name.
-It usually involves registering the domain with a registrar and pointing the DNS records at the web servers IP adresses so that users could reach them.\
+     - A website creator needs to set up DNS records for users could access it by name.
+It usually involves registering the domain with a registrar and pointing the DNS records at the web servers IP adresses so that users could reach them.

 - **NTP**

 - **IP address**\
-IP address is the device's "digital address" - a numerical label assigned to each device connected to a computer network that uses the Internet > Protocol for communication.
+**IP means Internet Protocol** and IP address is the device's "digital address" - a numerical label assigned to each device connected to a computer network that uses the Internet > Protocol for communication.
 An IP address serves two main functions: host or network interface identification and location addressing.

      - IPv4\
 The common type of IP address is known as IPv4, for "version 4", it defines an IP address as a 32-bit number and supports a maximum of approximately 4.3 billion unique IP addresses.
 IP addresses are written and displayed in human-readable notations, such as 172.16.254.1 in IPv4.